Team-cybuy/cybuy-doc/SoftwareRequirementsSpecification.md

 #### 3.4.1	Capacity
 Since Germans are our target audience and respecting the existing platforms, we aim to manage a few thousand requests in a short time at maximum.
 Further scalability can be discussed through the use of caching and more powerful hardware once response times start to get noticeable.
+This fact combined with the relatively unknown task complexity strongly hints towards developing the website as a at least a Monolith and, if possible, at best a Modulith.

 #### 3.4.2	Storage solutions
 Text based listings should not be storage intensive, however accompanying images could be.
 This could be mitigated using external storage providers and resizing images before storing them.